5 AI Tools for Excel That Will Save You Hours Every Week

 - Answering questions about workbook data

-- Highlighting trends, outliers, and basic insights
+- Spotting trends, outliers, and patterns across your workbook

 All functionality is embedded directly in Excel as part of Microsoft 365.